mitre/saf/README.md

 #### Thresholds

-See the wiki for more information on :point_right: [template files](https://github.com/mitre/saf/wiki/Validation-with-Thresholds).
+See the wiki for more information on 👉 [template files](https://github.com/mitre/saf/wiki/Validation-with-Thresholds).

 ```
 validate threshold            Validate the compliance and status counts of an HDF file